AaronPandian/austin-traffic-analysis/README.md

 Find incident map by copying from container using this command: "docker cp <insert container ID for api>:/app/Austin_Incident_Map.png <path to desired local folder, use '.' if the current local working directory is the designated location>"

-This is the accident distribution for each region of austin(in the format of 'Region': <#incidents>):
+This is the accident distribution for each region of Austin (in the format of 'Region': <#incidents>):
  {'Downtown': 9, 'North': 6, 'NE': 62, 'NW': 30, 'East': 2, 'West': 3, 'South': 6, 'SW': 30, 'SE': 21}

-Note that downtown is defined as 30.2672 N (+- 0.01 degrees), -97.7431 W (+-0.01 degrees).
-Also note that the other regions are relative to downtown.
+Downtown is defined as 30.2672 N (+- 0.01 degrees), -97.7431 W (+-0.01 degrees).
+The other regions are relative to downtown.
 For example, 'North' Austin is 30.2772 N (or greater), and -97.7431 W (+-0.01 degrees).
 ```
-Note that for this output, the job request was posted to request a report, chart, and map.
+For this output, the job request was posted to request a report, chart, and map.
 Also, to view the chart and map, simply download the graphic from the app container to the local directory of interest following the instructions from the output.
-May need to use 'docker ps -a' first to see the container ID for the API (not the worker or redis), which will be needed to docker cp the image on linux.
-Also note that for the chart image, the x-axis label is "Date/Time" as it is relative to the queried job timeframe (over several years, if the start and end year are the same then over months of that year, otherwise if the start and end year and month are the same then over the days in that month; otherwise if the start and end year, month, and day are the same, over the time (hours) of that day.
+May need to use 'docker ps -a' first to see the container ID for the API (not the worker or Redis), which will be needed to docker cp the image on Linux.
+Also note that for the chart image, the x-axis label is "Date/Time" as it is relative to the queried job timeframe (over several years, if the start and end year are the same then over months of that year if the start and end year and month are the same then over the days in that month; otherwise if the start and end year, month, and day are the same, over the time (hours) of that day.

 ##### `curl localhost:5000/help`
 ```
-Note that for all the route endpoints, they build off of the base url (either 'localhost:5000/' or 'http://127.0.0.1:5000/').
-As such, for a route, say '/data', the final url to curl could be 'localhost:5000/data' plus the desired method.
+Note that for all the route endpoints, they build off of the base URL (either 'localhost:5000/' or 'http://127.0.0.1:5000/').
+As such, for a route, say '/data', the final URL to curl could be 'localhost:5000/data' plus the desired method.

-The '/data' route has 'GET', 'POST', and 'DELETE' methods that can be used to load in the data, view the loaded data, and delete the data from the redis database server
+The '/data' route has 'GET', 'POST', and 'DELETE' methods that can be used to load the data, view the loaded data, and delete the data from the Redis database server

 The '/ids' route has a 'GET' method that is used to list all of the unique traffic incident report IDs.
-If the information for a specific traffic id is desired, it can be viewed by querying the desired id to the end, like so for example <desired_id>: '/ids/<desired_id>'.
+If the information for a specific traffic ID is desired, it can be viewed by querying the desired id to the end, like so, for example, <desired_id>: '/ids/<desired_id>'.

-The '/jobs' route has 'POST' and 'GET' methods to post a job request and view the details of all exisiting job requests respetively.
+The '/jobs' route has 'POST' and 'GET' methods to post a job request and view the details of all existing job requests respectively.
 Note that if a specific job ID's details are desired, they can be queried with a 'GET' method.
 For example, with an example job id of <ex_job_id>, the specifics for this job id can be displayed with '/jobs/<ex_job_id>'.

-The '/results/<desired_id>' route has a 'GET' method that attmepts to compute results for a desired job id, <desired_id>, then displays these results.
-Note that if a chart or map is requested, it will be saved to the container on which the app is run, and can later be retrieved with a docker cp request (if on linux) to download to the local working directory.
+The '/results/<desired_id>' route has a 'GET' method that attempts to compute results for a desired job id, <desired_id>, then displays these results.
+Note that if a chart or map is requested, it will be saved to the container on which the app is run, and can later be retrieved with a docker cp request (if on Linux) to download to the local working directory.
 ```